Chronic Venous Insufficiency - Venous Reflux Los Angeles

 Pelvic congestion syndrome (PCS), a condition characterized by the presence of varicose veins in the ovarian and pelvic region, has been shown to be the underlying reason in a significant proportion of women with chronic pelvic pain.
 These women usually are between the ages of 20 – 45 and have a history of multiple pregnancies.
 The varicose veins usually develop during pregnancy and become larger as time progresses.
 These women may or may not have leg varicose veins.
 The pain felt by patients with PCS is usually dull and aching, intensifies with prolonged standing, and worsens throughout the day.

 The diagnosis of Pelvic Congestion Syndrome is often difficult as many other conditions can mimic the same symptoms.
-Symptoms of Pelvic Congestion Syndrome include: varicose veins (vulva, buttocks and legs), swollen vulva / vagina, abnormal and painful menstrual bleeding, pain during intercourse, backache, and vaginal discharge.
-Specific diagnosis of Pelvic Congestion Syndrome is made using several imaging tests, such as Ultrasound, CT Scan, MRI, or vonography (an imaging technique using X-ray and contact dye).
+Symptoms of Pelvic Congestion Syndrome include varicose veins on the vulva, which may be swollen, leg varicose veins, backache, and pain during intercourse.
+Specific diagnosis of Pelvic Congestion Syndrome is made using several imaging tests, such as Ultrasound, CT Scan, MRI, or venography (an imaging technique using X-ray and contact dye).
 Currently, a minimally invasive technique with no downtime, known as embolization, may be helpful in some cases of PCS.
 If you have pelvic pain that worsens throughout the day or when standing, you should see an interventional radiologist, who can work with your gynecologist to plan an appropriate treatment modality.

 Venous disease can be sudden and serious or chronic and long-term.
 A phlebologist or vascular surgeon can advise you on the appropriate medical treatment and surgical options that are best for you.